How to Break an Overwatch Addiction

 How to Overcome an Overwatch Addiction

-Now, it’s time to take a look at some of the most effective treatments for video game addiction that will help us to get over our addiction to Overwatch.
+Now, it’s time to take a look at some of the most effective treatments for video game addiction that will provide us with the best self help techniques to get over our addiction to Overwatch.
 With each of the methods that we mention we will provide a small activity or exercise to help give you a nudge in the right direction.

 Cognitive Behavioural Therapy